mmcknett/loggr/README.md

 npm run dev:cypress
 ```

-With the dev server and firebase emulators running in this mode, invoke cypress commands by running them from the command line with `npm run cypress:run` or open the cypress UI and select tests to run manually with:
+With the dev server and firebase emulators running in this mode, invoke cypress commands by running them from the command line:

 ```
+# For interactive Cypress UI
 npm run cypress

+# To run Cypress without the UI
+npm run cypress:run
 ```